LordAizen1/task-board-app/README.md

 ## AI Assistance

-This project was developed with the assistance of an AI coding tool.
-The AI helped with:
+This project was developed with the assistance of several AI tools:

+- **Cursor AI**: Used as the primary code editor with AI assistance for code generation, debugging, and refactoring
+- **Bolt AI**: Used for initial project ideas, architecture suggestions, and design concepts
+- **Claude AI**: Helped with:
   - Setting up the project structure
   - Implementing React components and context providers
   - Integrating the drag-and-drop functionality
   - Creating the Express backend
   - Configuring the GitHub Pages deployment
+  - Improving mobile responsiveness
+  - Writing documentation

+AI tools were instrumental in accelerating development while maintaining code quality and following best practices.